From KINE alum to Red Sox coach

 After graduating with her master’s degree, Jackson moved back home to Tuscaloosa and did a summer internship at Tinsley Performance in Pelham, Alabama.
 She went on to be a Volunteer Assistant Baseball Coach at Shelton State Community College where she met Danny Watkins, an area scout for the Red Sox.

 Watkins sent Jackson’s resume to the Red Sox, and she was then interviewed for a video internship position.
 In the 2022 season, she was a Video and Technology Intern in Greenville, South Carolina.
-This upcoming season she will return to Greenville as a Minor League Coach working with players in various on-field capacities, coaching first base, assisting with reports, and other tasks to help things run smoothly on a daily basis.
+This upcoming season she will return to Greenville as the first female on-field Minor League Coach working with players in various on-field capacities, coaching first base, assisting with reports, and other tasks to help things run smoothly on a daily basis.

 “I truly believe God has guided me down this path and brought a lot of great people into my life from Ruston,” Jackson said.
 “I am so grateful for the community there and I’m excited to see where He continues to lead me.”